tung/ruggrogue/book/field-of-view.md

 If this inequality is true, then slope `a` is less than or equal to slope `b`.

 We can use a pair of slopes as a way to represent a visible area; we'll call this a **sight**.
-Here's an example of a few sights in practice:
+Here's an example of three sights in practice:

 ![Three sights projected over an octant.](img/fov-sights.png)